Secretariat (film): Plot

 Penny gets experienced Canadian jockey Ron Turcotte to ride Secretariat to many victories.
 Secretariat is named horse of the year after a successful two-year-old season.
 Penny's father suffers a stroke and dies, leaving Penny and her brother Hollis to inherit the estate.
-Although she needs six million dollars to pay estate taxes, Penny refuses to sell Secretariat.

-Instead she syndicates the horse, selling 32 shares worth more than six million dollars, as long as he can win a three-year-old distance race.
+Although she needs six million dollars to pay estate taxes, Penny refuses to sell Secretariat and instead syndicates him, selling 32 shares worth more than six million dollars, as long as he can win a three-year-old distance race.
 She tries to sell a share to Ogden Phipps, who instead offers to buy the horse for seven million dollars.
 Penny refuses to sell him.
 When Phipps demands to know why, she tells him Secretariat's value will triple when he wins the Triple Crown – a feat no horse has accomplished in twenty-five years.
 During this time, Frank "Pancho" Martin, trainer of rival horse Sham, tries to provoke a match race with Secretariat.

 Secretariat is taken to the Wood Memorial three weeks before the first of the Triple Crown races to take on Sham and attempt to earn Penny her syndication money.
 Turcotte notices that the horse's breathing is heavy, he refuses to eat, and he is reluctant to allow the bit into his mouth.
-After Secretariat loses the race, an abscess in his mouth is discovered that may have caused the poor performance.
+After Secretariat loses the race, an abscess in his mouth is discovered which may have caused the underperformance.

 Secretariat recovers and wins both the Kentucky Derby and the Preakness in record time.
-Sham comes in second place in both races and Pancho Martin tells Sham's jockey, Laffit Pincay, to stay with Secretariat through the Belmont in an attempt to tire him early and win.
-However, Secretariat runs an unbelievable race, finishing 31 lengths (over 82 yd) ahead of the next horse to secure the Triple Crown.
-An exhausted Sham ends up in last place, having failed to keep up with Secretariat's record-breaking pace.
-Penny and her family receive the Triple Crown trophy at the end of the race.
+Sham comes in second place in both races and Pancho tells Sham's jockey, Laffit Pincay, to stay with Secretariat through the Belmont in an attempt to tire him early and win.
+However, Secretariat runs an unbelievable race, finishing 31 lengths (over 82 yd) ahead of the next horse to secure the Triple Crown, with Sham in last place.
+Penny and her family then receive the Triple Crown trophy at the end of the race and celebrate.